Boiga dendrophila: Description

 B. dendrophila has the following characteristics: Snout longer than eye; rostral broader than deep, visible from above; internasals as long as or shorter than the prae-frontals; frontal as long as or slightly shorter than its distance from the tip of the snout; loreal at least as long as deep; a praeocular extending to the upper surface of the head, not reaching the frontal; two postoculars; temporals 2 + 2 or 2 + 3; eight (nine) upper labials, third to fifth entering the eye; four or five lower labials in contact with the anterior chin-shields; latter as long as or longer than the posterior; anterior palatine teeth not much larger than the posterior.

 Scales in 21 (23) rows, vertebral row enlarged; ventrals 209–239; anal entire; subcaudals 89.
 Black above, with yellow transverse bands, continuous or not extending across the back; labials yellow, with black edges.
 Lower surface black or bluish, uniform or speckled with yellow; throat yellow.

 Behavior

-Mostly nocturnal, B. dendrophila is a potentially aggressive snake.
+Mostly nocturnal, B. dendrophila is a potentially defensive snake.
 Even captive bred specimens can be nervous and may strike repeatedly.
 Although many specimens will calm down and allow handling, it is normally easily stressed and may refuse food for extended periods of time if disturbed.